ccowens/trello-dump/README.md

 Here's how I use some of the Trello features for job hunting and how they are mapped by the script.

--   Each Trello card represents a single job opportunity
+-   Each Trello card represents a single job opportunity with a unique *Trello card ID*

 -   The Trello **title** is parsed as (*company*) *job* into these separate fields